-Our free affidavit forms are statements of facts that are sworn to or affirmed to before a figure of public authority designated to administer an oath.
+Our free affidavit form is a statement of facts sworn to by an affiant before a figure of public authority designated to administer an oath.
 These public authorities can be judges, justices of the peace, notaries public, officers of the law, senators, representatives and many other holders of public office.

 Free affidavit form documents are extremely valuable during the presentation of evidence in court, especially during matters when witnesses are unavailable to testify in person.
-Free affidavit forms may preserve the testimony of individuals unable to appear in court due to unforeseen illnesses, serving time in jail or incarceration, moving to another state, death, and many other reasons.
+Affidavit forms may preserve the testimony of individuals unable to appear in court due to unforeseen illnesses, serving time in jail or incarceration, moving to another state, death and many other reasons.

 A judge will accept a free affidavit form document instead of the testimony of the witness.
 A free affidavit form can also be used in place of a live testimony in many circumstances.
 For example, when a motion is filed, a supporting affidavit document may be filed with it.

 A free affidavit form consists of facts regarding the issue at hand, with a section at the bottom for the affiant to swear truth to the statements made and affix a signature, which is then notarized in a jurat.
 A jurat is the bottom part of an affidavit where the officer certifies that the affidavit document was sworn before him.

 Jurat notarizations are required for documents in which the signer must attest to the legitimacy of the affidavit, this includes free affidavit forms and pleadings in court.
 It is the actual certification on a free affidavit form declaring when, where and before whom the affidavit was sworn.